consistent-milk12/docs-md/README.md

 - Filters common blanket impls (From, Into, Any, etc.) by default (`--include-blanket-impls` to show)
 - Generates mdBook-compatible `SUMMARY.md` files
 - Produces a `search_index.json` for client-side search (only includes rendered items)
-- Respects visibility throughout—links, search index, and SUMMARY.md all honor `--include-private`
+- Includes all items by default—use `--exclude-private` to limit to public items only (affects links, search index, and SUMMARY.md)

 **Example output:** The [`docs/`](docs/) directory in this repository contains generated documentation for this tool's own dependencies, demonstrating multi-crate output with cross-crate linking.